-Magpupungko Siargao is a 45-minute drive from General Luna, the main tourist hub here on Siargao island.
+Magpupungko Rockpool is a 45-minute drive from General Luna, located on the east coast of Siargao Island.

 Magpupungko Rock Pools are tidal, meaning that they are only accessible on low tide when they are exposed.
 If you arrive at Magpupungko Siargao on a high tide you will not be able to see or even be permitted access to the natural pools for safety reasons.

-My friends and I spent a couple of hours at Magpupungko Siargao and we enjoyed some cliff jumping, swimming through small caves and exploring the surrounding rocky coastline.
+You could easily spend a couple of hours at Magpupungko and enjoy some cliff jumping, swimming in the natural pools, and exploring the surrounding rocky coastline.

 The water in the Magpupungko Rock Pools is up to three meters deep so you won’t have to worry about hitting the bottom when cliff jumping.

 #3 TAYANGBAN CAVE POOLS